-If the client is an activity, there are two important steps to take to ensure that the binding survives a configuration change, like a screen rotation:
+If the client is an activity, there are two important steps to take to ensure that the binding survives a configuration change, such as a screen rotation:

-- Instead of calling bindService() on the activity itself, call bindService() on the Application Context (obtained via getApplicationContext()). - Make sure the ServiceConnection gets from the old instance of the activity to the new one, probably via onRetainNonConfigurationInstance().
+- Instead of calling bindService() on the activity itself, call bindService() on the Application Context (obtained via getApplicationContext()). - 2.
+Make sure you transfer the ServiceConnection from the old instance of the activity to the new one, probably via onRetainNonConfigurationInstance().